MrFaraday/discord-fantasy-music-bot/README.md

-# Discord Fantasy Music Bot
+# Discord Fantasy Musicbot

 That music bot is designed to quick switching music while playing fantasy board game (such as DnD or Pathfinder).
 I make it especially for using by GM(DM) to quick switching playlists between themes: exploring, combat, city etc.

 Now we're playing with it and it play music mainly from Witcher games.
 Of course you can change that lists as you wish.

-Sorry for comments and bot messages are mainly in russian, but if need help to translate it just text me.
+If you interested to use it but need more tracks or function to use custom lists, you can text me.

 ## Requirements

-If you want to use it make sure you have FFMPEG on your machine.
+If you want to use it make sure you have FFMPEG on your machine or add it to remote server.

 ## Usage

+You can invate my bot to test it and may be use it ;) [Draggy - Fantasy Musicbot](https://discordapp.com/oauth2/authorize?client_id=667765780863254558&permissions=3147776&scope=bot)

 Clone repository, next create application and bot on discord developer site.
 Copy bot token and insert it to `token` field of `config/bot.config.json` file, also there you can set the prefix for bot commands.
 In `config/tracks.config.json` contain list of tracks splited by categories.
 Futher start application by command: